peol/core-assisted-prescription/docs/testing.md

 ### With Docker Swarm

-To execute test in a Swarm deployment using the default naming convention from the ```create-swarm-cluster.sh```, run:
+To execute test in a Swarm deployment using the default naming convention from the `./swarm.sh create`, run:

 ```sh
 $ cd test